 One of my pet hates is companies whose customer service policies seem to be geared around saving the company money rather than serving the customer.

-I recently opened one of my MANY regular Heets deliveries, and found I’d received a package for somebody else.
+I had an experience where I opened one of my MANY regular Heets deliveries, and found I’d received a package for somebody else.
 Reporting this, and also arranging a warranty replacement of a poorly-performing device, took an HOUR on live chat.

-Most annoyingly, the team insisted that I needed to arrange the return of the parcel sent to me in error – quite a hassle when you’re self isolating due to a Covid outbreak at your son’s school.
+Most annoyingly, the team insisted that I needed to arrange the return of the parcel sent to me in error – something that seemed most unreasonable when it was their mistake.

 I’m not going to turn this into a long rant on this specific situation (I’ve already had one of those to the customer service rep who called me after I left a negative review on TrustPilot!)
 But this should be very simple: If a company makes an error and sends me the wrong thing, arranging its return should be THEIR problem and not mine.